plume-lib/merging/README.md

 ```
 git merge [ARGS]
-git-mergetool-on-all.sh
+git-mergetool.sh --all
 ```

+`git-mergetool.sh` also supports the `--tool=<tool>` command-line option.

-You can create a shell alias or a git alias to simplify invoking the re-merge tool.
+You can create a shell alias or a git alias that first runs `git merge`, then runs `git-mergetool.sh --all`.

 ## Git merge terminology